AmonDeShir/animated-router-react/docs/index.rst

   :width: 690
   :alt: Logo

-**Animated Router** is a routing library for React that allow you to customize transitions between your pages.
+**Animated Router** Animated Router is a routing library for React.
+With it doing page transitions stop being such an inconvenience.
 Animated Router is simple to use and flexible.
 Your transitions are just a JavaScript function that gives you a reference to your page (forward ref react component) as an argument.
-So to create your animations, you can use whatever you want, for example, a powerful library like GSAP, CSS transitions or animations or just a pure javascript.
+So to create your animations, you can use whatever you want, for example, a powerful library like GSAP, CSS transitions or animations, or just a pure javascript.

 .. video:: https://user-images.githubusercontent.com/13831258/138578047-970df057-8df0-426e-8e8c-64e5912c855f.mp4
    :width: 690